pdemeulenaer/my-ds-documentation/_build/html/_sources/Bash_Documentation.rst.txt

 - d2w - which deletes 2 words .. number can be changed for deleting the number of consecutive words like d3w

 - dd to delete the line and 2dd to delete to line .number can be changed for deleting the number of consecutive words

+- r - replace current letter by a new letter (re will replace current letter by "e")

+- :s/old/new/g - replace word "old" by "new", globally

+- yw - copy current word

+- p - paste what has been copied

 See much more in the link above.